EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Our Approach

 \subsection{Ego-Env Hierarchical Interaction}

-After perceiving the dynamic and static elements existing in the driving scenario in a sparse manner, we continue to perform hierarchical interaction between the ego-vehicle and surrounding agent / map instances.
-As shown in Fig.~\ref{framework}, the hierarchical interaction module mainly consists of three parts: \textit{Ego-Env Dual Interaction}, \textit{Intention-guided Geometric Attention} and \textit{Coarse-to-Fine Selection}.
+We continue to perform hierarchical interaction between the ego-vehicle and surrounding objects.
+As shown in Fig.~\ref{framework}, the hierarchical interaction module mainly consists of three parts: \textit{Ego-Object Dual Interaction}, \textit{Intention-guided Geometric Attention} and \textit{Coarse-to-Fine Selection}.

-\textbf{Ego-Env Dual Interaction.} As shown in Fig.~\ref{interaction_planner}, a learnable embedding $F_{e} \in \mathbb{R}^{1 \times C}$ is randomly initialized to serve as ego query, along with an ego anchor box $B_{e} \in \mathbb{R}^{1\times11}$ together to represent the ego-vehicle.
-Both ego-centric cross attention with surrounding objects $F_{o} \in \mathbb{R}^{N_{o} \times C}$ and object-centric self attention are conducted consecutively to capture the mutual information comprehensively.
-During the attention calculation process, we adopt the decouple attention mechanism proposed in~\cite{lin2023sparse4d} to combine positional embedding and query feature in a concatenated manner instead of an additive approach, which can effectively retain both semantic and geometric clues for interaction modeling.
+\textbf{Ego-Object Dual Interaction.} As shown in Fig.~\ref{fig:interaction_planner}, a learnable embedding $\mathbf{F}_{e} \in \mathbb{R}^{1 \times C}$ is randomly initialized to serve as ego query, along with an ego anchor box $\mathbf{B}_{e} \in \mathbb{R}^{1\times11}$ together to represent the ego-vehicle.
+Both ego-centric cross attention with surrounding objects $\mathbf{F}_{o} \in \mathbb{R}^{N_{o} \times C}$ ($N_{o} = N_{a} + N_{m})$ and object-centric self attention are conducted consecutively to capture the mutual information comprehensively.
+During the attention calculation process, we combine positional embedding and query feature in a concatenated manner instead of an additive approach, which can effectively retain both semantic and geometric clues for interaction modeling.

 \textbf{Intention-Guided Geometric Attention.} To enhance the accuracy and explainability of query ranking to facilitate selection, we introduce an ego-centric geometric prior additionally.
-As shown in Fig.~\ref{framework}, the intention-guided attention module is adopted to assess the importance of surrounding agent and map queries, which mainly consists of three steps: \textit{Response Map Learning}, \textit{Reference Line Generation} and \textit{Interactive Score Fusion}.
+As shown in Fig.~\ref{framework}, the intention-guided attention module is adopted to assess the importance of surrounding agent and map queries, which mainly consists of three steps: \textbf{response map learning}, \textbf{reference line generation} and \textbf{interactive score fusion}.